EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 But if that is not available, individual *entitlement keys* will need to be used for each repository.

-## Deployment of the EDB Postgres Distributed for Kubernetes operator
+## Deployment of the EDB Postgres Distributed for Kubernetes operator (PG4K-PGD)

-**Note:** the `edb-postgres-distributed-for-kubernetes` will by default also install the EDB Postgres for Kubernetes operator, which is a dependency.
+**Note:** the `edb-postgres-distributed-for-kubernetes` chart will by default also install the PG4K operator, which is a dependency.
 You can avoid this if necessary.
-See the sub-section
-[on deploying individually](#deploying-the-operators-individually).
+See the sub-section [on deploying individually](#deploying-the-operators-individually).

 **Note:** You will need [credentials](#credentials) to retrieve the various